Some veterans want a cease-fire in Gaza

 "As I reflect on what's going on today in the Middle East in particular, you know, my goal is to be able to celebrate Veterans Day and not add more to Memorial Day," said Dennis Fritz, a retired command chief master sergeant in the Air Force.

-Fritz now serves as director of The Eisenhower Media Network – an organization of national security experts, including former military and intelligence personnel.
+Fritz now serves as director of the Eisenhower Media Network – an organization of national security experts, including former military and intelligence personnel, that are critical of "the undue influence that the military-industrial-congressional complex."
+Eisenhower's experts have also argued that NATO's expansion provoked Russia's attack on Ukraine and have called for an end to U.S. military backing for Kiev.
+The group's primary funder is Ben & Jerry's co-founder and former CEO Ben Cohen.

-"I've unfortunately had to send troops off to war, and some of them never came back."
+"I've unfortunately had to send troops off to war, and some of them never came back," Fritz said.

-Since last month – when Hamas stormed into Israel and killed 1,400 people and captured more than 240 hostages – Israel has launched a devastating bombing campaign on Gaza that has killed more than 10,000 people.
+Since last month — when Hamas stormed into Israel and killed some 1,200 people and captured about 240 hostages — Israel has launched a devastating bombing campaign on Gaza that has killed more than 11,000 people.
 Nearly 1.5 million more have been displaced.

 President Biden has repeatedly affirmed his support for Israel's right to exist and defend itself against attacks.
 But he has also called for Israel to pare back on civilian casualties and allow for some humanitarian aid into Gaza.